wasp-os/wasp-os/docs/install.rst

 unique among the devices supported by wasp-os because it is intended that the watch be used to run a variety of different open source or free software operating systems.
-By manufacturing a watch with the intention that it be hacked every which way from Sunday then we get a bigger stronger community focused on the PineTime.
-There is a vibrant support forum, multiple different OS developers (who share ideas and knowledge even if hacking on very different code bases) combined with a `near complete set of hardware documentation
+By manufacturing a watch with the intention that it be hacked every which way from Sunday then we get a bigger, stronger community focused on the PineTime.
+There is a vibrant support forum, multiple different OS developers (who share ideas and knowledge even when hacking on very different code bases) combined with a `near complete set of hardware documentation
 <https://wiki.pine64.org/index.php/PineTime>`_.